 The Board shall approve the minutes of each of its open meetings within 30 days after the meeting or at the Board's second subsequent regular meeting, whichever is later.
 The Director shall cause minutes of meetings open to the public to be available for public inspection at the District's administrative office and to be posted on the District's website within 10 days after the approval of such minutes by the Board.
 Minutes of meetings posted on the District's website shall remain posted on the website for at least 60 days after their initial posting.
 Meeting notices, agendas, minutes, records and voting will conform to the requirements of the Park District Code and the Open Meetings Act.

 6.17 Motions, Resolutions and Ordinances.
-The Board of Commissioners will follow all legal procedures concerning Motions, Resolutions and Ordinances as outlined.
+The Board of Commissioners will follow all legal procedures concerning motions, resolutions and ordinances as outlined in Appendix H or as otherwise required by law.
 (See Appendix H)

 7.0 Personnel Policies